How to Help an Oxy Addict

 Signs of Oxy Addiction

-Since oxy is a very effective pain killer, you need to know the difference between someone who is using because they need it and someone who is an addict.
+Since Oxy is a very effective painkiller, you need to know the difference between someone who is using it because they need it and someone who is addicted to it.
 This is a very fine line.
-According to the Mayo Clinic, the signs you need to look for are:
+A few of the most common signs you need to look for are:

 Oxy Addict